SWY666/rPPG-DOHA/README.md

 ## Recent updates

 **2024.Apr.13**  Provide a simple demonstration on how to train a rPPG model based on our methodology.
+You can refer it in ***"Quick Start of our methodology"*** session!

 ## What is rPPG? :crossed_fingers: :crossed_fingers: :crossed_fingers: